-The museum’s permanent exhibits provide a comprehensive introduction to the Navy’s undersea history and operations.
+The museum’s long-term exhibits provide a comprehensive introduction to the Navy’s undersea history and operations.
 Come discover the wide range of activities that happen undersea!

 Experience the remarkable and limitless diversity of the world that lies beneath the sea!
 This highly interactive exhibit explores key physical properties of the ocean such as buoyancy, pressure, density, heat transfer, light, sound, salinity, and oxygen.
 As you learn about these principles, consider how the Navy works successfully in this unusual and challenging environment!

-Torpedoes are the principle weapon of submarines for anti-submarine and anti-ship warfare.
+Torpedoes are the principal weapon of submarines for anti-submarine and anti-ship warfare.
 Navy aircraft and surface ships also rely on torpedoes to target enemy submarines.
-Learn more about the technological marvel that is the torpedo in our Torpedo Technology exhibit, which follows the history and development of U.S. torpedoes from early Howell and Whitehead torpedoes to modern torpedoes like the Mark 48 ADCAP and Mark 50.
+Learn more about the technological marvel that is the torpedo in our Torpedo Technology exhibit, which follows the history and development of U.S. torpedoes from early Howell and Whitehead torpedoes to modern torpedoes like the MK 48 ADCAP and MK 50.
 We hope you enjoy this look at the most comprehensive display of torpedoes in the United States!

 Naval mines — prized for their efficacy, flexibility, and cost-effectiveness — have sunk more ships in the past 100 years than any other weapon.
 U.S. mine warfare involves both deploying mines and carrying out mine countermeasure operations.
 This exhibit traces the history of mine warfare from the Revolutionary War through modern operations and features examples of mines from these engagements as well as the Civil War, World War I, and World War II.